mattblovell/kodi_panel/README.rst

 that, you can get a "just enough" development environment!

 The immediate goal is still the same -- get luma.lcd installed and talking to your display.
-There are just a more steps necessary to achieve that goal than if you had armbian or Debian installed.
+There are just a few more steps necessary to achieve that goal than if you had armbian or Debian installed.
 (I'm not going to describe how to secure-shell (ssh) into your CoreELEC SBC; you should be able to find details on that elsewhere on the web.)